 There are several different trips offered, but we chose the shorter trip that doesn’t include the whitewater portion of the river that is accessible east of Agness.
 We wanted the shorter trip mostly because we didn’t want to leave Mattie in the rig for more than a few hours, and partly because a shorter trip seemed like a nice way to spend a day without wearing ourselves out completely.

 The weather was perfect for our trip, with clear skies and high winds, which don’t affect the jet boat mail boats in the least.
 We arrived a bit early to walk around the port area, enjoying the signs telling the story of the Rogue River, the historic Mary D Hume, the beautiful coastal bridge, and the famous mail boat run to Agness.
+The Mary D Hume built in Gold Beach in 1881 with the Patterson Bridge across the Rogue

 The beautiful Patterson Bridge